arl/gitmux/README.md

     gitmux -cfg .gitmux.conf

-`gitmux` configuration is split into 2 sections:
+`gitmux` configuration is split into 3 sections:
  - symbols: they are just strings of unicode characters
  - styles: they are tmux format strings (`man tmux` for reference)
+ - display: defines the `output:` layout in the form of a YAML array

 ## Troubleshooting